Considering a Rabbit from Hot Cross Buns?

-Hot Cross Buns is a small, home-based rabbitry shaped by years of living closely with rabbits, watching them grow, learning their personalities, and doing our best to make wise, thoughtful decisions for their long-term wellbeing.
+Hot Cross Buns is a small, home-based rabbitry shaped by years of living closely with rabbits, watching them grow, learning their personalities, and making thoughtful, long-term decisions for their wellbeing.

 If you are considering adding a rabbit to your home, this page is here to help you understand how we work and what that process looks like.
-If you are still learning what daily care looks like or want to feel more confident before moving forward, you may find our Simple Rabbit Care Guide helpful.
+If you are still learning what daily care looks like, our Rabbit Care & Guidance page is a helpful place to start.

 How We Raise & Place Our Rabbits